-Employees report to their workstations in adherence with HCPA's written schedules and are required to clock in and out on a daily basis.
+Employees report to their workstations in adherence with HCPA's written schedules.

-- Staff and faculty should arrive sufficiently early to begin working at their scheduled times. - Hourly employees are not allowed to punch in more than 5 minutes prior to their start time. - An employee who does not clock in is considered absent. - An employee who clocks in late is considered tardy. - If an employee fails to clock in/out, the employee should immediately contact their supervisor.
+- Staff and faculty should arrive sufficiently early to begin working at their scheduled times. - Hourly employees are not allowed to punch in more than 5 minutes prior to their start time. - An employee who does not clock in is considered absent. - An employee who clocks in late is considered tardy.

-District/Administrative/Professional Employees
+District/Administrative/Professional/ Other Employees